So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 Another favorite hike in RMNP.
 The Loch hike features a stunning lake, mountain views, thick pine forests, an aspen grove, overlooks, and multiple waterfalls.
 This trail is beautiful year round.
 If you feel adventurous, continue up to Sky Pond from here!

 This is a lovely area of the park to wander around.
-Check out Alluvial Fan Falls, have a picnic at the Endovalley Picnic Area, or mosey up Old Fall River Road.
+Check out the waterfall named Alluvial Fan, have a picnic at the Endovalley Picnic Area!
+Or if you’re feeling adventurous, mosey up Old Fall River Road.
 There are lovely aspens in this area and is frequented by wildlife too.

 This is a wonderful stop for photos if you’re looking for a large meadow with mountains stretching off in the distance.
 Additionally, there’s a lovely stream running through here with some great fly fishing, and the elk love to hang out in this area too.
 Consider making this a stop along your travels to or from the Bear Lake Corridor because it’s an easy photo opportunity!